qgis/QGIS-Documentation/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 .. note:: **Does not add topological points**

    This tool does not add points to existing polygon geometries even if :guilabel:`Topological editing` is enabled.
    If geometry precision is activated on the edited layer, the resulting geometry might not exactly follow an existing geometry.

 .. tip:: **Quickly enable or disable automatic tracing by pressing the** :kbd:`T` **key**

-   By pressing the :kbd:`T` key, tracing can be enabled/disabled anytime even while digitizing one feature, so it is possible to digitize some parts of the feature with tracing enabled and other parts with tracing disabled.
+   By pressing the :kbd:`T` key, tracing can be enabled/disabled anytime (even while digitizing a feature), so it is possible to digitize parts of the feature with tracing enabled and other parts with tracing disabled.
    Tools behave as usual when tracing is disabled.